sciguy14/Remote-Wake-Sleep-On-LAN-Server/README.md

-REMOTE WAKE-ON-LAN SERVER
+REMOTE WAKE/SLEEP-ON-LAN SERVER
 =========================
-This ia simple webapp that runs on your Raspberry Pi to turn it into a remotely accessible Wake-On-LAN Server.
+This ia simple webapp that runs on your Raspberry Pi to turn it into a remotely accessible Wake/Sleep-On-LAN Server.
 [Follow the detailed tutorial](http://www.jeremyblum.com/2013/07/14/rpi-wol-server/) on my website for instructions on how to get this working, and forwarded through a router.
 This is very useful when you have high-powered machine that you don't want to keep on all the time, but that you want to keep remotely accessible for Remote Desktop, SSH, FTP, etc.

 License
 -------